Introduction

 Even though Catherine had successfully injured King Stargher, she was unable to kill him.
 When Catherine pierces a sword into King Stargher, he says that it isn’t real, that he is a God and she cannot kill him.

 You have to remember that Carl is inside Catherine’s mind at this point.
-Any “physical” injury that Catherine inflicts in Carl in her mind it isn’t an actual injury in Carl’s physical body.
+Any “physical” injury that Catherine inflicts in Carl in her mind isn’t an actual injury in Carl’s physical body.

 Tipped by Young Stargher (with the story of the bird), Catherine realises the only way to end Carl’s madness is to make use of water to kill him.